semrush/intergalactic/website/docs/components/select/select-code.md

 fileSource: select
 ---

-> ⚠️ If you need to customize work with the dropdown menu, please refer to the documentation [@semcore/ui/popper](/utils/popper/)
+> If you need to customize the dropdown menu's behavior, please refer to the [@semcore/ui/popper](/utils/popper/) documentation.

-The component is a wrap over [@semcore/ui/dropdown-menu](/components/dropdown-menu) with the functionality of list item selection.
+The Select component serves as a wrapper over [@semcore/ui/dropdown-menu](/components/dropdown-menu) with the additional functionality of item selection.

-@## Basic use
+@## Basic usage

-In the simplest case, it is enough to pass an array of options to the select to implement it. `options` is an array of objects with the following fields:
+In the simplest case, you can implement the select by passing an array of options.
+The `options` array consists of objects with the following fields:

-- `value` is a value of the selected option
+- `value`: the value of the selected option.
-- `label` is a value displayed in the trigger when selecting an option
+- `label`: the value displayed in the trigger when selecting an option.
-- `children` means `children`-options displayed in the dropdown list
+- `children`: represents nested options displayed in the dropdown list.

 @example basic

 @## Controlled and uncontrolled modes

-The component may operate in either controlled or uncontrolled mode.
+The component can operate in either controlled or uncontrolled mode.

 @example controll-uncontroll

-@## Component customization
+@## Trigger customization

-When it is necessary to replace the trigger, you can pass the desired component to the `tag` of the select.
-Property will get to `Select.Trigger` and replace its render.
+When you need to customize the trigger, you can pass the desired component to the `tag` property of the select.
+The property will be passed to `Select.Trigger` and replace its render.

 @example simple-trigger

-In cases when you need deeper customization, "unfold" the component into constituents. **The example below shows how to make Select with the selection of the list of countries.**
+In cases when you require deeper customization, you can "unfold" the component into its constituents.
+The example below shows how to create a Select component for selecting a list of countries.

 @example custom-trigger

-@## Customizing the dropdown-menu
+@## DropdownMenu customization

-As with [@semcore/ui/dropdown-menu](/components/dropdown-menu), the dropdown menu can be implemented in two ways:
+Similar to [@semcore/ui/dropdown-menu](/components/dropdown-menu), the dropdown menu can be implemented in two ways:

 - `Select.Menu`
 - `Select.Popper` + `Select.List`

-These components are the wraps over the corresponding components of the [DropdownMenu](/components/dropdown-menu).
+These components serve as wrappers over the corresponding components of the [DropdownMenu](/components/dropdown-menu).

-- `Select.Popper` is a dropdown window layout
+- `Select.Popper` is a layout for the dropdown window.
-- `Select.List` is a component of the option list with the [ScrollArea](/components/scroll-area/) inside
+- `Select.List` is a component for the option list with the [ScrollArea](/components/scroll-area/) inside.
-- `Select.Menu` is a wrap over `Select.Popper` и `Select.List`, all props will get to `Select.List`
+- `Select.Menu` is a wrapper over `Select.Popper` and `Select.List`, and all props are passed to `Select.List`.

-The example below shows how to insert [Notice](/components/notice/) in the Select dropdown window.
+The example below shows how to insert a [Notice](/components/notice/) in the Select dropdown window.

 @example notice

 @## Options

-The component has several variants of options layout:
+The component offers several variants of options layout:

-- `Select.Option` is an element of the list (can be selected from the keyboard).
+- `Select.Option`: an element of the list (can be selected from the keyboard).
-- `Select.OptionCheckbox` is an element of the list for multiple selection (can be selected from the keyboard).
+- `Select.OptionCheckbox`: an element of the list for multiple selections (can be selected from the keyboard).
-- `Select.OptionTitle` is a title of the list (cannot be selected from the keyboard).
+- `Select.OptionTitle`: a title of the list (cannot be selected from the keyboard).
-- `Select.OptionHint` is a subtitle of the list or a message with additional information (cannot be selected from the keyboard).
+- `Select.OptionHint`: a subtitle of the list or a message with additional information (cannot be selected from the keyboard).

 @example options

 @## Options filtration

-`InputSearch` is added to Select for filtration of elements of the list.
-This is a stylized wrap over the [Input](/components/input/) component.
+The `InputSearch` is added to Select for filtering elements in the list.
+This is a stylized wrapper over the [Input](/components/input/) component.

 > The `InputSearch` component is difficult to customize.
-All props will get to `Input.Value`.
-If this is not enough, you can collect yours 😇
+All props are passed to `Input.Value`.
+If this is not enough, you can create your own custom solution.

 The example below shows one of the ways to implement filtering.